Dhudike: Demographics

-1 % Hindi and other languages
+A 95% majority of the population adheres to the Sikh religion.
+A further 4.3% are Hindu, 0.7% Muslim or other.
+99% speak Punjabi as their first language, 1% Hindi or other languages.

 Caste factor

 In Dhudike village, most of the villagers, 35.98% of the total population, are from Schedule Caste (SC).
 The village Dhudike currently doesn't have any Schedule Tribe -(ST) population.

 Work profile

 In Dhudike village, out of total population, 1950 were engaged in work activities.
 97.08% of workers described their work as main work (employment or earning more than six months), while 2.92% were involved in marginal activity providing livelihood for less than six months.
 Of the 1950 workers engaged in main work, 579 were cultivators (owner or co-owner), while 368 were agricultural labourers.